 If they are manufacturers standard alloys then they should be fine.
-Many models offer a basic alloy and then monetary upgrades for higher spec alloys fitted at factory.
+Many models offer a basic alloy and then monetary upgrades for higher-spec alloys fitted at the factory.
 Our Alloy Wheel cover can accommodate this.

 I am considering buying 'aftermarket' alloys.
 Can these be covered?

 No. We cannot cover alloys that were not the original manufacturer supplied alloys with the vehicle.

 A specialist tool is required to remove my wheel, can you cover this?